20 Good Graduation Party Food Ideas For Crowd

 BBQ Pulled Pork Sandwiches

-Pulled pork sandwiches are warm, filling, and super easy to prepare ahead of time.
+We decided on this because pulled pork sandwiches are warm, filling, and easy to prepare ahead of time.
 To make them, cook a pork shoulder in a slow cooker with barbecue sauce, a little brown sugar, and spices.
 After a few hours, the meat will be so tender that you can shred it with a fork.
-Serve it on soft buns with a scoop of coleslaw for extra crunch.
-To keep the pulled pork warm during the party, leave it in the slow cooker on a low setting.
-Set up a little sandwich station so guests can build their own or serve them pre-made on a tray.
-Either way, these sandwiches will disappear fast.
+This preparation was done a day before the event.
+We served it on soft buns with a scoop of coleslaw for extra crunch.
+To keep the pulled pork warm during the party, we kept it in the slow cooker on a low setting.
+Guests had to just fill it in with ready buns.

 Walking Tacos